geo-sapiens/RColetum/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:
-* Fix the invalid URL.
-* Fix the title field to title case.
+* Update the authors list.

 ## Test environments
 * local OS Linux Mint 18.1 install, R 3.4.4